 You are forming a new household with your housemates and your parents and friends are not part of this household and so appropriate precautions should be taken.

 Whether you’ll be living on-campus or off-campus this year, you can find out accommodation updates and information on the Stay Safe at Warwick: Accommodation pages.

-If you will be arriving from a country outside of the agreed travel corridors, you should follow advice on the UK Government website to check if you will need to self-isolate on arrival for fourteen days.
+If you will be arriving from another country you should follow the latest advice on the UK Government website around self-isolation requirements.

-It is likely that further guidance will be forthcoming, advising students not to move backwards and forwards frequently between two different homes.
+Students should not move backwards and forwards frequently between two different homes.

 It’s really important to keep yourself, your housemates and neighbours as safe as possible.
 You can do this by:

 - Washing your hands regularly, for at least 20 seconds, with soap

 - Strictly avoiding contact with someone who has symptoms